proopasip/Job_Id_Builder/README.md

 | players     | players     | players     |
 | job id      | job id      | job id      |

+select a server by clicking on top of the column

 ### 4. Then it build a link to join selected roblox's exact server

 Example join link: